lopezdsr/sql-query/sqlref/sql_reference.template.md

 Note:
 * A *simpleselect* can contain multiple lateral view clauses that are evaluated in order of appearance.
-* Within a lateral view clause, you can refer to columns defined in any (virtual) table left to the current lateral view clause.
+* Within a lateral view clause, you can refer to columns defined in any (virtual) table on the left of the current lateral view clause.

 <h3>Related References</h3>